Balance of Nature Review: An Honest Analysis + Better Alternatives (2026)

 The Balance of Nature Veggies has 7.1 U/g of acid phosphatase activity, while the Fruits have 0.79 U/g.
 To put this into perspective, I asked, “How many capsules would it take to equal the same amount of acid phosphatase activity in 1 tablespoon of fresh juice?”
 I have published the acid phosphatase activity in carrot, apple, celery and spinach juice(2), so it is easy to make this comparison.

-Well, it takes about 4 capsules of the Veggies to get the same amount of enzyme activity as found in 1 tablespoon of carrot juice.
+Well, it takes about 4 capsules of the Veggies to provide the same amount of enzyme activity as 1 tablespoon of carrot juice.
 Not 1 cup, not even 1 ounce.
 Just 1 tablespoon.
 A tablespoon of celery juice is equal to 2.2 capsules of Veggies.
 Celery isn’t known to be very nutrient dense.
 But spinach is quite potent.
 It would take 40 capsules of the Veggies to equal the acid phosphatase activity of just 1 tablespoon of spinach juice.
 Those Veggie capsules are looking pretty empty about right now.

 “It takes about 4 capsules of Balance of Nature Veggies to get the same amount of enzyme activity as found in 1 tablespoon of carrot juice.
 And it takes about 40 capsules of the Veggies to equal the enzyme activity in 1 tablespoon of spinach juice.”